jefarrell/Topography.py/README.md

 # Topography.py
 ####Automatically generate topographic maps in python

-Script and notebook explaining how to automatically generate topographic patterns from photos in Python using OpenCV To run script: <pre><code>python topo.py yourImage.jpg</code></pre>
+Script and step-by-step Jupyter notebook
+Explaining how to automatically generate topographic patterns from photos in Python using OpenCV To run script: <pre><code>python topo.py yourImage.jpg</code></pre>